Witko/nvidia-xrun/README.md

 Currently sudo is required as the script needs to wake up GPU, modprobe the nvidia driver and perform cleanup afterwards.

-The dedicated systemd `nvidia-disable.service` unit can be used to completely remove the card from the kernel device tree (so that it won't even show in `lspci` output), and this will prevent the nvidia module to be loaded, so that we can take advantage of the kernel PM features to keep the card switched off.
+The dedicated systemd `nvidia-xrun-pm.service` unit can be used to completely remove the card from the kernel device tree (so that it won't even show in `lspci` output), and this will prevent the nvidia module to be loaded, so that we can take advantage of the kernel PM features to keep the card switched off.